 3 – 달고나 (Dalgona) – Caramel Candy

 Dalgona is a type of caramel, made by heating sugar with a little baking soda.
-A renowned street food, back in the 1970s, when it first gained popularity, there wasn’t an official name for it, so different regions had different names for this sweet street food.
+A renowned street food and delicious dessert, back in the 1970s, when it first gained popularity, there wasn’t an official name for it, so different regions had different names for this sweet street food.

 The term “Dalgona,” which may have derived from the word “sweet” (달다, dalda) was used in the Metropolitan areas, and in time spread to become the name that it is known as today.